Nanoose First Nation

 The Nanoose First Nation, also known the Snaw-naw-as First Nation, is a First Nations government located on central Vancouver Island in southwestern British Columbia, Canada, in the vicinity of the community of Nanoose Bay.
 They are Coast Salish people, and one of the most northern tribes on the east side of Vancouver Island.
-They speak Hul’q’umi’num’, which is 1 of 3 branches of the Halkomelem dialect spoken from Nanoose to Oregon.
+They speak Hul’q’umi’num’, one of three branches of the Halkomelem dialect.